 To celebrate International Women's Day, we've rounded up just a small selection of some of Scotland's most successful and influential women.
-This year's theme is #BeBoldForChange, a call to help forge a better working world – a more inclusive, gender equal world.
+This year's theme is #BalanceforBetter, which is a call to help forge a better balanced world – a more inclusive, gender equal world.

 Scottish singer, songwriter and political activist Annie Lennox achieved international success in the 1980s as one half of the Eurythmics.
 With eight Brit Awards, including six for Best British Female Artist, she has won more than any other female artist.
 In addition to her career as a musician, Lennox is renowned for her work to raise funds and awareness for women and children in Africa who are affected by HIV/AIDS.
 She was appointed OBE in 2011 for her campaigning and humanitarian work.

 Laura Muir is a 25-year old middle-distance runner from Inverness.
 She is the current European champion in the 1500 metres and is also a two-time World Indoor Championship medalist.
 Despite being highly-favoured to win a medal at the 2018 Commonwealth Games, Laura announced she would miss the games in order to focus on her studies.
 However, she came back to become the first British woman to win gold in the 1500 metres at the 2018 European Championships a few months later.
 Muir recently made the headlines by breaking the long-standing British indoor mile record, shaving 5 seconds off the 31-year old record.